rongxian14/1D_CNN_ECG_Beat_Classification/README.md

 ## 🧠 Model Architecture

 The **CNN model** used for classification consists of:
-- 4 Convolutional layers
+- 3 Convolutional layers
-- 4 MaxPooling layers
+- 3 MaxPooling layers
+- 1 Flatten layer
-- 2 Fully Connected layers
+- 1 Fully Connected layers
-- 1 Output layer
+- 1 Output layer with softmax activation

 Both CNN and DNN models were evaluated using **Stratified 5-Fold Cross-Validation** to ensure class distribution was preserved across folds.